abedhasan79/E-Commerce_Back_End/README.md

 ## Installation

 - Clone the Project.
+- Rename the .env.EXAMPLE to .env
+- Then add MySQL username, and MySQL password to an environment variable(.env) file
 - Then use npm install in terminal to install the project.
 - Then use node seeds/index.js to seed some data into the database

 ## Usage

-To run the app type npm start from the root directory
+- To run the app type npm start from the root directory
+- Use Insomnia to test routes

 ### Walkthrough Video
 [click here]() to see a walkthrough video of the app.